markszulc/experience-manager-learn.en/help/forms/store-and-retrieve-af-with-2fa/create-servlet.md

 ---
 # Create servlet to store form data

 Next step is to create a servlet that will call the appropriate methods of our custom OSGi service.
-The servlet has access to the adaptive form data, file attachments info.The servlet return the unique application id that is used to retrieve the partially completed adaptive form.
+The servlet has access to the adaptive form data, file attachments info.
+The servlet will return a unique application id that can be used to retrieve the partially completed adaptive form.

 ```java
 package com.techmarketing.core.servlets;